+National

+Hydropower

-National Hydropower Association
+Association

-Marine Energy Council
+Marine Energy

-Industry Priorities Working Group

-March 2022
+Council

+February 2023

-I. Mission of the Industry Priorities Working Group
+Mission of the Industry Priorities Working Group

-The mission of the Industry Priorities Working Group (IPWG) is to support the National Hydropower Association's (NHA) Marine Energy Council (NHA-MEC) in providing a common voice and platform regarding the needs of the Marine Energy industry in the U.S. The IPWG will identify common priorities for technology and project developers across the range of Marine Energy resources and provide direct feedback to the MEC regarding technical areas for funding and/or clear gaps in knowledge.
-The IPWG will maintain a broad range of industry stakeholders on the Working Group, as best possible.
+The mission of the Marine Energy Priorities Working Group (MEP WG) is to support the National Hydropower Association's (NHA) Marine Energy Council (NHA-MEC) in providing a common voice and platform regarding the needs of the Marine Energy industry in the U.S. The MEP WG will identify common priorities for technology and project developers across the range of Marine Energy resources and provide direct feedback to the MEC regarding technical areas in need of funding and/or clear gaps in knowledge.
+The MEP WG will maintain a broad range of industry stakeholders on the Working Group, as best possible.